awsdocs/amazon-vpc-user-guide/doc_source/vpc-migrate-ipv6.md

 **Note**
 There is no migration path currently from IPv4\-only subnets to IPv6\-only subnets\.
 For information about creating IPv6\-only subnets, see [Create a subnet in your VPC](working-with-subnets.md#create-subnets)\.
 This section assumes that you have an existing VPC with public and private subnets\.
-For information about setting up a new VPC for use with IPv6, see [Overview for IPv6](VPC_Scenario1.md#vpc-scenario-1-overview-ipv6)\.
+For information about setting up a new VPC for use with IPv6, see [IPv6 configuration](VPC_Scenario1.md#vpc-scenario-1-overview-ipv6)\.

 The following table provides an overview of the steps to enable your VPC and subnets to use IPv6\.